tripledio/tripledio.github.io/_posts/2017-07-02-What-is-DDD.md

 title: What is domain driven design?
 header-img: "img/DDD-books.jpg"
 tags: DDD, Software development
-excerpt: Domain driven design, or DDD in short, is a term that was coined by Eric Evans in his of the same title.
-With the rise of the microservices architecture domain driven design has come back into the spotlights.
-It can easily be one of the buzz words that they throw at you during a job interview.
-Or a requirement for a certain job.
-But what is DDD exactly?
+excerpt: Ignoring the techniques and patterns, what is DDD exactly?
 ---
 # What is Domain Driven Design (DDD)?